neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 4 - Exploring Data/README.md

 ![](images/09-result.png)

 Now, spend a bit of time exploring the graph.
 You can zoom in by holding on the "+" icon.
 You can also drag the canvas around to choose what you zoom in on.
+> **Note**
-To clear the canvas, right click on an empty space to open popup window and click on "Clear Scene."
+> To clear the canvas, right click on an empty space to open popup window and click on "Clear Scene."

 ![](images/10-explore.png)